-Benefits realisation
+Benefits Realisation

-As outlined in the Economic Case, DHCW has been working on a set of benefits intended to be measured nationally alongside those already identified locally.
-The ePMA Programme team with the support of the Benefits Realisation Manager, have identified and reviewed the provisional set of benefits and has put in place locally agreed measurement methodology, understanding this may need to change if changed and agreed nationally.
+As outlined in the Economic Case, DHCW have been working on a set of benefits intended to be measured nationally.
+At the time of writing this Business Case, the national benefits work is still underway.
+The HDdUHB Secondary Care ePMA Programme team with the support of the Benefits Realisation Manager, have identified and reviewed the provisional set of benefits and has put in place locally agreed measurement methodology, understanding this may need to change if changed and agreed nationally.